kef1993/ScrapingData/setup.md

    1. To open a terminal on OSX, click on the search icon in the upper right-hand corner of your menu bar and type "Terminal".
 This application is installed by default on your computer.

    2. On Windows,  press the “Windows Key” and on the search bar write “Anaconda Prompt”.
-2. To make sure your package manager is up to date, type "conda update conda" and return.
+2.

 Note that you will have to type `y` in your terminal when prompted.
 This is to ensure that you are aware of what is being installed and what dependencies it requires.
-3. To make sure all your packages are up to date, type `conda update anaconda` and return.

 When a library is not available through conda, you can use `pip`, a package manager with a larger number of libraries but limited to Python.
 The syntax for pip is similar.
 For example, typing `pip install [x]` in the terminal will install the [x] library.